elandy/LLMAlchemy/README.md

 ### 🔥 LLM-driven crafting
 All combinations are generated using a local model via Ollama.

-### 🌐 Persistent discovery graph
+### 🌐 Discovery graph
 Every discovered element becomes a node in a directed graph of derivations.

+### 🔄 Persistent game session
+The game session is persisted in the browser and can be reset at any time.

 ### 🧪 Concurrent reactions
 Multiple combinations can run in parallel, each resolving independently.